Veeraj270/EnhancedTraceabilitySystemForApplications/README.md

 Losses at every stage of the product<br>
 We will also require a deviation report<br>
 At the end of the project, we would the solution to be closed source.

+## MVP
+A simple stock control system that stores information about a product at every stage of it's production.
+Can be database initially without a UI for now.
+Some statistics for direcgors.

+## User Stories
+### Employee

+### Manager

+### Directors